 Tenants regularly move in and out, and also receive packages, so the recycling room should be overflowing with cardboard.
 Stop in and ask the manager if you can take a bunch of boxes.

-A liquor store is a great place to get sturdy boxes, some of which contain divider inserts, said Eileen Roth, author of “Organizing for Dummies” and a professional organizer.
+Your local liquor store is a great place to get sturdy boxes, some of which contain divider inserts, said Eileen Roth, author of “Organizing for Dummies” and a professional organizer.

-“Those divided boxes are great for vases, glasses, and other tall or breakable items,” Roth said, adding that they also work well for bathroom items like shampoo, conditioner and shower gel.
+“Those divided boxes are great for vases, glasses, and other tall or fragile items,” Roth said, adding that they also work well for bathroom items like shampoo, conditioner and shower gel.
 “The tops are often cut off, so be aware that these might be boxes you will move in your own car,” she said.

-- Pet stores.
 At pet stores, you can get large boxes that work well for packing clothes, bed sheets and towels.

 See if you can get copy paper boxes, which are good for packing books, dishes and other heavy items.
 Most offices receive several boxes delivered on a weekly basis.
 Check with each department to see if they’ll hold a few for you.

-8. Dumpster Diving
+13. Dumpster Diving

 Behind some retail stores and other strip mall businesses, you’ll find recycling dumpsters marked “cardboard only.”
 Never climb inside a dumpster, only take what you can reach easily.

-10. Colleges or Universities.
+15. Colleges or Universities.

 You can check with the mail room at your local college or university to see if they have surplus boxes.
 Or, check with the campus recycling center or initiative to get the locations of recycling drop off points on campus.